 A: By law, bicyclists should utilize bike lanes when they are safely available… Read More »

 *While the above information may help to answer some questions, every case has its own unique facts and circumstances and should be thoroughly reviewed in detail with your attorney.
-If you have further questions about pedestrian and bicycle safety and personal injury law, please contact LaMarche Safranko Law PLLC directly.
+If you have further questions about pedestrian and bicycle safety and personal injury law, please contact Dreyer Boyajian LaMarche Safranko directly.

 If you are are injured in a car accident while walking, jogging or riding a bicycle, you may be entitled to compensation for your medical expenses and other losses.
 Skilled legal representation can help make sure you are compensated to the fullest extent possible, whether you choose to pursue a personal injury lawsuit or settle out-of-court.
-If you are injured in the Capital Region – in Albany, Schenectady, Troy, Clifton Park, Saratoga or elsewhere in the Capital District – please call the personal injury lawyers of Lamarche Safranko Law PLLC for a free consultation.
+If you are injured in the Capital Region – in Albany, Schenectady, Troy, Clifton Park, Saratoga or elsewhere in the Capital District – please call the personal injury lawyers of Dreyer Boyajian LaMarche Safranko for a free consultation.